 Welcome to a tutorial on how to add two numbers in Javascript.
 Adding two numbers together should be a piece of cake now, right?
-Well, not really.
+Well, it’s not really straightforward.

 To add 2 numbers in Javascript, get the values from the fields and parse them into integers before adding: